-Creating, Performing and Participating in the Arts Knowing and Using Arts Materials and Resources Responding to and Analyzing Works of Art Understanding Cultural Dimensions and Contributions of the Arts

-For the Advanced Regents Diploma, a student may substitute a 5 unit sequence in Art for the 3 unit Foreign Language Requirement.
+Creating, Performing and Participating in the Arts Knowing and Using Arts Materials and Resources Responding to and Analyzing Works of Art Understanding Cultural Dimensions and Contributions of the Arts For the Advanced Regents Diploma, a student may substitute a 5 unit sequence in Art for the 3 unit Foreign Language Requirement.
 Students interested in developing a portfolio as part of a college admissions requirement should plan a sequence in art through the Art Department.

-Studio in Art-9th Grade Credit: 1 Length: Full year Prerequisites: None
+Studio in Art-9th Grade Credit: 1

+Length: Full year

+Prerequisites: None

 Studio in Art is a one year foundation course for students.
 The studio course offers a wide variety of art experiences learned for the most part through participation.
 This course gives the student a broad base introduction to art.
 The Elements of Art and the Principles of Design are examined in this course as students complete projects in two and three dimensions.
-It covers a wide variety of materials including drawing, painting and the use of pencils, ink, pens, chalks, crayons, pastels, tempera, watercolors, oils and acrylics.
-Students also study the major movements in arts from prehistoric though contemporary times.
+It covers a wide variety of materials including drawing, painting and the use of pencils, ink, pens, chalks, pastels, tempera, watercolors, oils and acrylics.
+Students also study the major movements in arts from prehistoric through contemporary times.
 Students are required to develop a portfolio.
 Studio in Art is the prerequisite for art electives and students interested in art sequences are required to take this course first.
-Students may either take Studio in Art or Creative Crafts but not both since they are parallel courses in Art.
 This course can be used to fulfill the arts requirement.